mouseas/steamSummerMinigame/README.md

 	- Gold Rain if facing a Boss who has more than 60% health
 - Respawns you after 5 seconds (instead of 1 minute) if you die
 - Disables certain abilities and items if facing a Boss (to try to maximize Raining Gold and Metal Detector benefits)
+- Auto-clicks if the current lane has Raining Gold active
+- Adds UI elements to adjust some settings

 ## Installation ##